 Everyone is still sharing accolades with me after the visit.
 Jef definitely made a lasting impression on the students.
 It was a fabulous time and we are so grateful to Wondermore for making the visit possible.

-Ms. VanClief is the Library Media Specialist at the P.A.
+Mrs. Keohane is the School Librarian at the P.A.
 Shaw.
 She loves hockey, going to the beach, and reading (obviously!)